-Nevertheless, from the innovation/imitation paradigm perspective, the fact that the accelerated growth starts just after the Bass curve reaches the level of q, which itself depicts the influence of imitators on the new product diffusion process (Bass, 1969; Phillips, 2007), probably leads to a conclusion that imitators play the key role in the launching the fast growth of a TBNV.
-I can explain it from the notion of "viral marketing" (Leskovec et al., 2007): according to the results, a company starts to experience accelerated growth only when it reaches a particular level of sales "virality" reflected by the imitators coefficient.
-Otherwise, according to the results, the growth will be moderate and close to linear rather than to the exponential form.
-Since, by their definition, TBNVs are entities, which are able to demonstrate high growth potential, and since VCs are exclusively focused on this growth (Zider, 1998), it can be concluded that a company, which is not able to launch the accelerated growth, may be treated as not perspective for VC investment and "unsuccessful" in the long term.
+Further, since, by the definition, TBNVs are entities, which are able to demonstrate high growth potential, and since VCs are exclusively focused on this growth (Catalini et al., 2019; Moro Visconti, 2020; Zider, 1998), it can be concluded that a company, which is not able to launch the accelerated growth of its product adoption, does not qualify as a TBNV (or collocvial "startup") and neither is suitable for VC investment.
 Therefore, I can infer that one of the main tasks of a TBNV in the startup stage is to reach the level of q in their projected adoption curve that seems to be similar to what is called in practice product/market fit (Andreesen, 2007; Göthensten and Hellström, 2017).
 To describe this event, practitioners often apply to the particular subjective states of a product marketing process, describing it as when "the customer pulls the product out of their hands" (Rachleff, 2019), your company "in a good market with a product that can satisfy that market" (Andreesen, 2007), or "you have found a group of customers and a market that reacts positively to your product: you solve a problem, and you get paid for it" (Cooper and Vlaskovits, 2010).
 From the methodological point of view (and especially when you are an external observer), these states are quite hard, if possible, to formalize and, thus, to analyze.
 In other words, it is not possible to make any firm conclusions on whether a company reached the product/market fit and, if yes when it did it.
-Under this perspective, the q-point proposed in the current research has a great potential to provide a methodological and theoretical backing for the product/market fit.
-Just similarly to how a product/market fit understood, the q-point defines the beginning of the accelerated growth but, in contrast to it, can be precisely identified and located in the TBNV's growth curve.
+Under this perspective, the q-point proposed in the current research has a great potential to provide methodological and theoretical backing for the product/market fit.
+Just similarly to how a product/market fit is understood, the q-point defines the beginning of the accelerated growth but, in contrast to it, can be precisely identified and located in the TBNV's growth curve.
 Therefore, it can be used in practical applications and, hence, solve the existing ambiguity of terms while providing a hands-on instrument with potential to control the growth speed.

-To summarize, in Chapter 4, I have demonstrated that the Bass diffusion model provides the comparable (and by some measures - better) explanatory power for TBNVs growth data taken from Google Trends than the simple sigmoid curves.
-The more important is that, with the q-point, it also has the power to identify the predecessor of the accelerated growth, i.e., the tipping point, which is known to be the "holy grail" of new products diffusion models and, with a different name of product/market fit, playing the crucial role in the practical startup-management frameworks.
+To summarize, in Chapter 4, I have demonstrated that the Bass diffusion model provides a comparable (and by some measures - better) explanatory power for TBNVs growth data taken from Google Trends than the simple sigmoid curves.
+More important is that, with the q-point, it also has the power to identify the predecessor of the accelerated growth, i.e., the tipping point, which is known to be the "holy grail" of new products diffusion models and, with a different name of product/market fit, playing the crucial role in the practical startup-management frameworks.
 The Bass model can be built for almost any TBNV that has high-quality GT data and, with the help of other critical points (i.e., inflection point and peak), can be precisely divided into three parts: no/moderate growth, accelerated growth, and deaccelerated growth.
-Altogether, these qualities lead us to propose the new product diffusion Bass model as the model describing TBNVs growth trajectory and the q-point as the tipping point or product/market fit, reaching of which makes it possible to launch an exponentially accelerated growth.
+Altogether, these qualities lead me to propose the new product diffusion Bass model as the model describing TBNVs growth trajectory and the q-point as the tipping point or product/market fit, reaching of which makes it possible to launch an exponentially accelerated growth.
 Thus, I develop two propositions, which aim to test further: